cmwylie19/enterprise-admission-controller/WORKSHOP.md

 ### Background

-You are the Chief Architect at Big Enterprise Co which maintains over 200 production apps all from different teams.
+You are the Chief Architect at Big Enterprise Co which maintains over 200 production apps from different teams.
 You are overseeing an effort to migrate all apps to a new multi-cloud HA Kubernetes cluster.

 It is your job to ensure:
 - All 200 Apps are migrated